With some of the whitest sand beaches in the world and gentle aqua waters, Jervis Bay is one of Australia's most popular seaside destinations.

-It's hard to resist the powder-fine sand and clear turquoise waters of Jervis Bay, on the New South Wales South Coast.
+It's hard to resist the powder-fine sand and clear turquoise waters of Jervis Bay, on the south coast of New South Wales.
 The beaches are among the safest and most beautiful in the country.
 Add amazing scuba diving opportunities, whale and dolphin watching cruises, fantastic bush campsites and quaint coastal villages, and Jervis Bay oozes summer charm.

-- Throw down a towel on Hyams Beach
+- Throw down a towel on a white sand beach

 - Scuba dive Jervis Bay Marine Park

 - Camp in Booderee National Park

 Jervis Bay is in the Shoalhaven region of New South Wales, about a three-hour drive south of Sydney.
 A door to door shuttle service is available between Sydney Airport and the South Coast seven days a week.
 Trains from Sydney travel to Nowra and other South Coast destinations.

 Things to do and top attractions in Jervis Bay

 The white sand beaches of Jervis Bay make it a popular summer destination, and Hyams Beach is one of the star attractions.
 It's a safe, family beach that gets little swell.
 It can get busy in peak season, so for a bit more space be sure to check out the equally stunning Huskisson Beach and meet the resident kangaroos of Pebbly Beach.
 Wherever you decide to lay your towel, you'll find great spots for snorkelling, stand-up paddleboarding and kayaking.
 Keen birdwatchers should follow the two-kilometre (1.2-mile) return Hyams Beach Trail and keep an eye out for eastern and crimson rosellas.